 - Can we reapply the following year if we don't get in?

-Yes, fee waivers are available for the online application for admission, the SSAT or ISEE, and the SSS financial assistance application.
+Yes, need-based fee waivers are available for the online application for admission, the SSAT or ISEE, and the SSS financial assistance application.

 For an application fee, SSAT, or ISEE fee waiver, complete the Fee Waiver Request Form.